 Anytime you’re going 20 mph or more over the posted speed limit, or 80 mph or more no matter what the speed limit is, Virginia considers it reckless driving.
 They might try to hit you with a $2,500 fine and even jail time!

 As if driving there wasn’t already a nightmare, traffic cops in New York City love to penalize drivers and levy fines that will inject the city’s massive budget with much-needed revenue.
 The state issues the third most traffic tickets in the entire country.
+Depending on the court and your driving record, you may be able to take a NY Defensive Driving course to stop the speeding ticket’s points from going on your record.

 The Bay State is geographically small and densely populated, which means that it’s relatively easy for the state police to rely on speed traps.
 Once you’re caught, the fine structure for most Massachusetts tickets is notoriously elaborate.
 They also have incredibly high filing fees for anyone daring to fight a ticket through the legal system.